tinybirdco/use-case-examples/add_new_column_to_a_materialized_view/README.md

 Please note that in this Preview Release we're ingesting the production data, but `analytics_sessions_mv` lacks the rows prior to its recent creation.
 We show how to backfill it in the next step.

 ## 3: Backfilling
-Once you have deploy the previous changes and are ready in a `Preview Release` you can opt to backfill the data previous to the Materialized View re-creation.
+Once you have deployed the previous changes and they are ready in a `Preview Release` you can opt to backfill the data previous to the Materialized View re-creation.

 - Get the creation date by executing the following command
 ```sh